jjv360/tizenim/README.md

 ## Installation

 To install, clone this repo and then run `nimble install`.
+It works well with [nim-classes](https://github.com/jjv360/nim-classes), though you don't have to use it.

 ## Example app